FactoryTalk-Optix/Optix_Sample_PrometheusMetricsExporter/README.md

 ## Configuration

+### Environment Variables

+The following environment variables are used to configure the metrics servers:

+- `OTEL_TARGET`: Specifies the OpenTelemetry target address (default: "localhost")
+  - Expected value: any IP address or DNS as a string, example: `OTEL_TARGET=192.168.1.10`
+- `OTEL_PORT`: Specifies the OpenTelemetry target port (default: "4317")
+  - Expected value: any valid TCP port, example: `OTEL_PORT=4317`
+- `OTEL_PROTOCOL`: Specifies the OpenTelemetry protocol (default: "Grpc")
+  - Expected value: `0` means **Grpc** while any other value means **HttpProtobuf**, example: `OTEL_PROTOCOL=0`
+- `PROM_PORT`: Specifies the Prometheus metrics server port (default: "1234")
+  - Expected value: any valid TCP port, example: `PROM_PORT=1234`

+Environment variables are validated at the script startup, check the console output to validate the parameters and to check the initialization status.

-### Allow FTOptixRuntime Access to Port 1234
+### Allow FTOptixRuntime Access to specific ports (Windows only)

-To allow FTOptixRuntime access to port 1234 without administrator privileges, run the following command in the terminal (as Administrator):
+To allow FTOptixRuntime access to some TCP ports (like 1234) without administrator privileges, run the following command in the terminal (as Administrator):

 ```bash
 netsh http add urlacl url=http://+:1234/ user=Everyone
 ```

+Make sure to replace `1234` if needed.

 ### Prometheus Configuration